 Law № 15079 and Decree № 181/2019

-Since Argentine authorities have not yet adopted geoblocking, they usually resort to imposing payment method restrictions to hinder unlicensed offshore betting.
-Thus, players can only cash out their winnings in lottery ticket parlors and sports betting shops based in the respective provincial jurisdiction issuing the online gambling license.
+Because Argentine authorities have not yet adopted geoblocking, they typically impose payment-method restrictions to curb unlicensed offshore betting.
+As a result, players can cash out their winnings only in lottery parlors and sports-betting shops located in the provincial jurisdiction that issued the online gambling license.

-With that said, online gambling is not legal across the entire country but rather is limited to specific provinces, 16 to be precise.
-These include Santa Fe, Santa Cruz, La Pampa, Mendoza, Rio Negro, Misionesm and Entre Rioz.
-The Province of Buenos Aires and the City of Buenos Aires regulate online gambling activities under the provisions of Law № 15079 and the Decree № 181/2019.
+Online gambling is not legal nationwide; it is limited to 16 specific provinces at the time of writing.
+These include Santa Fe, Santa Cruz, La Pampa, Mendoza, Río Negro, Misiones, and Entre Ríos.
+The Province of Buenos Aires and the City of Buenos Aires regulate online gambling under the provisions of Law № 15079 and Decree № 181/2019.

 Online Gambling in the Province of Buenos Aires

-The Province of Buenos Aires allows for online casino games, lotteries, wagering on virtual games, sports and horse race betting.
-Both private and public entities can apply for licenses from the Provincial Lottery and Casino Institute (PLCI) on condition they have registered offices in the Province of Buenos Aires.
+The Province of Buenos Aires permits online casino games, lotteries, wagering on virtual games, sports, and horse races.
+Both private and public entities may apply for licenses from the Provincial Lottery and Casino Institute (PLCI), provided they maintain registered offices in the Province of Buenos Aires.

-The approved operators must pay AR$26 million upfront when they sign their licensing agreements, with the remaining amount to be paid later.
-Only applicants that meet the regulator’s financial capacity and industry experience requirements can gain approval.
+Approved operators must pay AR$26 million upfront when they sign their licensing agreements, with the balance due later.
+Only applicants that meet the regulator’s financial-capacity and industry-experience requirements can obtain approval.

 Online Gambling in the City of Buenos Aires

-The Autonomous City of Buenos Aires has its own framework that regulates online gambling.
-It requires licensees to obtain operating permits from the local watchdog, the Lottery of the City of Buenos Aires (LOTBA, or Lotería de la Ciudad in Spanish).
-The entity oversees mutual betting, sports wagering, and skill and chance-based games, among other activities.
+The Autonomous City of Buenos Aires has its own framework for online gambling.
+Licensees must obtain operating permits from the local watchdog, the Lottery of the City of Buenos Aires (LOTBA, or Lotería de la Ciudad in Spanish).
+LOTBA oversees mutual betting, sports wagering, and both skill- and chance-based games, among other activities.

-The local regulatory regime imposes no restrictions on the number of licenses.
-However, one condition is for the applicants to have cumulative sales revenue exceeding AR$100 million and a minimum of two years of experience in the gaming industry.
-Operators who have previously been servicing the Argentine market without authorization cannot apply for licenses.
+The local regime imposes no cap on the number of licenses.
+Applicants must, however, have cumulative sales revenue exceeding AR$100 million and a minimum of two years of experience in the gaming industry.
+Operators that have previously served the Argentine market without authorization cannot apply.

-In November 2020, the country’s federal government announced it plans to increase the annual taxes for online gambling operators from 2% to 5% as of 2021.
-The new tax rate applies to all online betting transactions.
-Operators based in low-taxation jurisdictions are subject to higher tax rates of 10%.
-The move aims to bring additional revenue to the federal and provincial coffers.
+In November 2020, the federal government announced plans to increase the annual tax for online gambling operators from 2% to 5% starting in 2021.
+The new rate applies to all online betting transactions.
+Operators based in low-tax jurisdictions are subject to an even higher rate of 10%.
+The measure aims to generate additional revenue for federal and provincial coffers.

 Conclusion

-Estimates suggest the online gambling segment in Argentina generates approximately $2.4 billion in revenue each year.
-However, the benefits for the Argentine government are almost non-existent as the sector is not fully regulated yet.
+Estimates suggest that the online gambling segment in Argentina generates approximately $2.4 billion in revenue each year.
+However, the benefits for the Argentine government are almost nonexistent, as the sector is not yet fully regulated.

-Some industry experts argue against the 2021 tax rate increase, stressing the country still lacks proper regulations on a federal level.
-This would hopefully change when all provincial jurisdictions in Argentina move forward with the legalization process and set forth clear regulatory frameworks.
+Some industry experts argue against the 2021 tax rate increase, stressing that the country still lacks proper regulations at the federal level.
+Hopefully, this will change as all provincial jurisdictions move forward with the legalization process and establish clear regulatory frameworks.